Barangay Tandang Kutyo, Tanay, Rizal

 To near yet too far… that is exactly what Tanay is.

 With its close proximity to Metro Manila, Tanay is often overlooked by tourists.
-Unbeknownst to many, the town harbors a lot of attractions and natural wonders that will surely delight outdoor enthusiasts including Calinawan Cave.
+Unbeknownst to many, the town harbors a lot of attractions and natural wonders.
+Attractions that will surely delight outdoor enthusiasts including Calinawan Cave.

-Composed of multiple levels and various chambers and openings, Calinawan Cave is indeed an enormous cave system.
-History tells us that the cave served as hideout by Filipino revolutionaries during Spanish-American war, and a shelter during the Second World War.
+Composed of multiple levels and various chambers and openings, Calinawan Cave is an enormous cave system.
+History tells us that the cave served as hideout by Filipino revolutionaries during Spanish-American war.
+It was also used as a shelter during the Second World War.

-According to local folklore, it was where the Japanese and American troops settle their disputes, thus Calinawan from the Filipino word “linaw” which means to settle or to clear.
-But more than its historical significance, the natural beauty of the cave’s interiors and chambers are magnets that attract a lot of people that even films and television productions often use the cave as their shooting location.
+Meanwhile, according to local folklore, it was where the Japanese and American troops settle their disputes.
+Thus Calinawan from the Filipino word “linaw” which means to settle or to clear.
+More than its historical significance, the natural beauty of the cave’s interiors and chambers are magnets that attract a lot of people.
+Even films and television productions often use the cave as their shooting location.
 Sadly, some of them left indelible and irreversible damages to the cave.

-For more information on Calinawan Cave, check this feature: One of Tanay’s Secrets Revealed: Calinawan Cave System
+For more information on Calinawan Cave, check out: One of Tanay’s Secrets Revealed: Calinawan Cave System